mit-dormcon/website/docs/about/funding.md

 ### Event Funding Application Form

-1. Which category does your event fall under?
-2. What is your event and how does it involve dorm culture?
+1. What is your event and how does it involve dorm culture?
 (100 words minimum)
-3. Sponsors (i.e. the dorms involved)
+2. Dorm sponsors (i.e. the dorms involved)
-4. Location
+3. Location
-5. Date and time
+4. Date and time
-6. Number of people the event can accommodate (at one time and total)
+5. Number of people the event can accommodate (at one time and total)
-7. Expected attendance (at one time and total)
+6. Expected attendance (at one time and total)
-8. Comprehensive budget of entire event that follows the following guidelines:
+7. Comprehensive budget of entire event that follows the following guidelines:
     1. Itemized (as much as is reasonable)
     2. Expected alternative/extra funding sources
     3. Expected cover charge/tickets, if applicable.
 Indicate which items that